Envoy49/go-spotify-cli/README.md

 7. `/v1/me/player/devices`
 8. `/v1/me/tracks`

-**Note**: 📝 More endpoints will be added once this project gains 30 stars.
+**Note**: 📝 More endpoints and functionality will be added once this project gains 25 stars.

 # 🤝 Contributing